sagedoescode/doctor_gpt/README.md

-# doctor_gpt
+# med-ai
-Langchain pdf medical test analysis chatbot
+Langchain PDF Chatbot for medical test analysis
-You can try it here! med-ai.streamlit.app
+- You can try it here! med-ai.streamlit.app